$\ell^p$ metrics on cell complexes: Busemann-convexity of normed polyhedral complexes

-A \emph{cone polyhedral complex}, or just \emph{cone complex}, with spine a normed vector space $\spine(X)$, is a metric space obtained, from a collection of cone polyhedra whose spines contain an isometric copy of $\spine(X)$, by gluing along isometries of their faces that identify $\spine(X)$.
-The metric on a cone complex is the length metric induced by its polyhedra.
+\begin{defi}[Cone complex] Let $V$ be a normed vector space and let $\{P_i\}$ be a collection of cone polyhedra with $V<\spine P_i$.
+The length metric space obtained by gluing the $P_i$ along identifications of $V$ is called a \emph{cone complex}.
+Its spine is $V$. \end{defi}